AndreyKoudr/Octree/README.md

 Files and classes
 =================

-- Types.h.
+- <B>Types.h</B>.
 Some useful types and macros
-- Vector.h.
+- <B>Vector.h</B>.
 These are two basic classes for 3D vectors with operators which make possible to use simple operations on vectors like v3 = v1 + v2 etc. (https://github.com/AndreyKoudr/3DVector).
 Only first class without SIMD with three integet components is used here :<br />

 		/** Very important class to define integer positions of cells and nodes within octree. */